-This vegan millionaire shortbread is easy to make (yes, I promise!) and so amazingly delicious.
+This vegan millionaire shortbread is easy to make and so amazingly delicious.
 A perfect trio of a shortbread cookie base with a decadent caramel layer that's also topped with dark chocolate.
 Can it get any better than that?
 Great for any holiday and also freezes well.

 I'm SO glad you found your way over here.
-You might be looking for something new to try, or something festive to make for an upcoming holiday.
-So here it is, this millionaire shortbread is THE recipe you need.
+You might be looking for something new to try or something festive to make for an upcoming holiday.
+So here it is, this vegan millionaire shortbread is THE recipe you need.

-And I know this is quite the fancy looking dessert with a such a grandiose name, so you might think that it must be complicated to live up to its flashy pretentious title.
+And I know this is quite the fancy-looking dessert with such a grandiose name, so you might think that it must be complicated to live up to its flashy pretentious title.
 BUT, you have to hear me out.
-It is SO easy. easy peasy. easy as pie. just a piece of cake. (ok, i overdid it, but damn, I love a good food-related expression).
+It is SO easy to make.

 What's a millionaire shortbread